DanPearce/CI_PP2_Coding_Challenge_Quiz/README.md

 #### End Game
 At the end of the quiz the user is shown their result and is also given a personalised message depending on which result they got.
+- User Story Testing: 5
 <details><summary>End Game</summary>
 <img src="docs/features/feature-end-game.png">
 </details>

 ### Random Advice API
 Underneath the quiz the user is displayed a random piece of advice, generated from the random advice API.
+- User Story Testing: 8
 <details><summary>Random Advice API</summary>
 <img src="docs/features/feature-api.png">
 </details>

 ### Footer
-At the bottom of each page the footer is fixed into place to provide the user a form of consistent navigation between the pages - and to showcase the social media links
+At the bottom of each page the footer is fixed into place to provide the user a form of consistent navigation between the pages - and to showcase the social media links.
+- User Story Testing: 11
 <details><summary>Footer</summary>
 <img src="docs/features/feature-footer.png">
 </details>

 ### Contact Us Page
 The site features a contact us page which uses the same styling as the home page.
+- User Story Testing: 7, 10
 <details><summary>Contact Us Page</summary>
 <img src="docs/features/feature-contact-page.png">
 </details>

 #### Form
 The contact form area allows the user to input their details and a message that will be sent directly to the owner.
+- User Story Testing: 7, 10
 <details><summary>Form Area</summary>
 <img src="docs/features/feature-contact-form.png">
 </details>

 #### Form Sent
 Once the contact form has been submitted successfully the user is displayed with a new message which informs them it has been sent successfully.
+- User Story Testing: 7
 <details><summary>Form Sent</summary>
 <img src="docs/features/feature-form-sent.png">
 </details>

 ### 404 Error Page
 The 404 error page provides a fall back for the user should they enter an incorrect URL extension to the website.
 The page features an image with relating text and a button for the user to navigate home.
+- User Story Testing: 12
 <details><summary>404 Error Page</summary>
 <img src="docs/features/feature-404-page.png">
 </details>